Pokémon Black 2 and White 2: Gameplay

 Similar to previous entries, Pokémon Black 2 and White 2 consist of two major loops of gameplay, overworld exploration and battles.
 Overworld exploration consists of controlling the player character from a top-down perspective, talking to non-playable characters, and looking for items and Pokémon.
 Battles consist of the player sending out their Pokémon with the objective to lower the opponent's Pokémon to zero health points.
 The player achieves this with the use of their Pokémon's "moves" which can achieve different purposes like attacking, buffing, debuffing, or inflicting status effects.

 Pokémon Black 2 and White 2 are set two years after the events of Black and White, and much of the beginning events take place in new locations on the western side of the Unova region.
 These new locations also feature several Pokémon that were previously unavailable in Black and White, featuring a total of 300 unique Pokémon available from the start of the game.

 Black 2 and White 2 are also compatible with a new downloadable game for the Nintendo 3DS, Pokémon Dream Radar.
 Pokémon Dream Radar introduces the character Professor Burnet, as well as alternate forms for the Pokémon Tornadus, Thundurus, and Landorus, which can be transferred to Black 2 and White 2 after being captured in Dream Radar.
 Additionally, the Dream World makes a return from Pokémon Black and White, however, it was shut down on January 14, 2014, alongside all other services for fifth generation games.
 The mythical Pokémon Keldeo also received a new form in the game, known as the Resolute form.

 New features

 A new game mechanic introduced in Black 2 and White 2 is the "PokéStar Studios" side-game, where the player character participates in the filming of a movie involving Pokémon and other actors.
 A character named Brycen-Man also appears, as Brycen from the original games returned to his movie career.
-Another new mechanic is the Pokémon World Tournament, where the player battles powerful trainers from the previous games in the series, ranging from Gym Leaders Brock, Misty, Volkner, and Giovanni to Champions Cynthia, Steven, and Lance.
+Another new mechanic is the Pokémon World Tournament, where the player battles powerful trainers from the previous games in the series, ranging from Gym Leaders Brock, Misty, Volkner, and Giovanni to Pokémon League Champions Cynthia, Steven, and Lance.
 Another new mechanic is the Key System, a feature that is unlocked after beating the game.
-With it, you can unlock difficulties and new additional areas like Black Tower or White Tree within the same version.
-You can also unlock chambers, where you can capture Regirock, Registeel, and Regice.
+With it, the player can unlock difficulties and new additional areas like Black Tower or White Tree within the same version.
+The player can also unlock chambers to capture Regirock, Registeel, and Regice.